al2wang/MSTS-TSW-Projects/README.md

   * [UPCOMING](#)

 # Changelog
-All notable changes to this project are documented in this section.
+All notable changes to this project are documented in this section.\\
-Note: the project underwent a maintenance shift in the creation of v0.4.0.
+Note: the project underwent a maintenance shift in the creation of v0.4.0.\\
+- Sept 9th 2022: fixed a couple of blurry outline of locomotive texture.
+-

 # MSTS/OR (Microsoft Train Simulator/Open Rails)